smattymatty/mathew-storm-site/writing_content/short-stories/Year 47 Post Stitch.md

 "Oh no." Quietly.

-The floor tilted.
-Gravity failing.
+The floor tilted and gravity began failing.
 Elise floated, weightless, watching through the viewport as the Station came apart.
 Pieces spinning away into the void.
 And below, Earth kept dying.
 Kept unraveling.

 She hadn't saved anything.
 Hadn't fixed anything.